gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  What is the default Trust X I2C address?
 - [ ]  What is the current I2C bus speed?
 - [ ]  Modify and increase the I2C bus frequency.
-Monitor the updated bus frequency using either an I2C analyzer, logic analyzer or oscilloscope.
+Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
 - [ ]  Modify the I2C address of Trust X to 0x40.

 ## Task 3: Trust X Object IDs